anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [Contributors] Updated contributors!! [releasing as patch]
 - [Game title] Fixed emojis being cut off
 - [URL matching] Uses regex to exclude any settings page.
 Even though I created the script, I still didn't like having it apply to the [account settings](https://www.roblox.com/my/account) page.
 I'll probably make this optional before release.
+- [Buy it with] Removed cause it's just milking you for more money.
+I also don't want to fix it.

 ### Find a bug?